Administrator of an estate: Preferred parties

 In some states, statute requires probate courts to appoint an administrator from a selected "preferred party list."
 A preferred party could range from the decedent's surviving widow to a surviving cousin.
 To provide an example, see the District of Columbia's preferred party statute: "If the intestate leave[s] a widow or surviving husband and a child or children, administration, subject to the discretion of the court, should be granted either to the widow or surviving husband or to the child, or one or more of the children qualified to act as Administrator."
 While some states allow probate courts to stray from this preferred list, most are required to pick from the restricted pool unless all preferred parties waive the right to be administrator.

 Competency of an administrator

 Before an Administrator may be appointed, they must first be determined competent.
 This competency, no different from competency in other legal matters, derived from the common law's requirement that administrators be free from any mental condition that would impair their ability to serve the best interests of the estate.
 Today, almost all states adopt this common law standard with some extending its boundaries to include physical impairments as well.
-It is important to note however that a Court cannot base their competency determination on general factors such as age or mobility.
+However, a Court cannot base their competency determination on general factors such as age or mobility.
 Rather, the Court or a petition party must establish specific mental or physical impairments that will almost certainly impair the administrators judgment (things such as dementia, cerebral palsy, or a traumatic brain injury).